 PhD Microbiology and Immunology, University of Kentucky 1992

-Postdoctoral Fellow at University of Cincinnati (J. Lingrel)
+Postdoctoral Fellow at University of Cincinnati (J. Lingrel, PhD)

-Recently our laboratory has investigated the Small Leucine Rich Proteoglycans referred to as SLRPs.
+Recently our laboratory has also been involved with the investigation of the Small Leucine Rich Proteoglycans referred to as SLRPs.
 Many SLRPs have roles in collagen assembly but have not been investigated thoroughly in the heart.
 Using genetically modified mouse models of SLRP deficiency we have begun to investigate the potential roles of these proteoglycans in cardiac development and disease.

-One of the most rewarding aspects of my scientific career is providing opportunities in my laboratory and in the classroom for students to explore their scientific interest and potential.
-I mentor undergraduates in the MUSC Student Undergraduate Research Program (SURP) and College of Charleston Students in the Honor’s College in their Bachelor’s Essays projects.
+One of the most rewarding aspects of my scientific career is providing opportunities in my laboratory to explore their scientific interest, potential and to gain professional life experience.
+I mentor undergraduates in the MUSC Student Undergraduate Research Program (SURP) and College of Charleston Students.
 I am also interested in educating and mentoring middle school and high school students in the public schools to encourage more career interest in the Science Technology Engineering and Math (STEM) careers.
 If you are interested in a research opportunity in my laboratory or collaborative educational interests please email.

 Selected Recent Publications:

-- Dupuis LE & Kern CB.
+- L.E.
+Dupuis LE and C.B.
+Kern.
 Small leucine rich proteoglycans exhibit unique spatiotemporal expression profiles during cardiac valve development.
-Dev Dyn 2013 [PMID: 24272803].
+Developmental Dynamics 2014 Apr;243(4):601-11.

-- Dupuis LE, Osinska H, Weinstein MB, Hinton RB & Kern CB.
+- L.E.
+Dupuis, H Osinska H, Weinstein MB, Hinton RB, Kern CB.
 Insufficient versican cleavage and Smad2 phosphorylation results in bicuspid aortic and pulmonary valves.
-J Mol Cell Cardiol 2013 60: 50-59 [PMID: 23531444].
+Journal of Molecular and Cellular Cardiology 2013 Jul;60:50-9.